-A custom-made oral appliance (SomnoDent, SomnoMed Ltd., Australia) was implemented for individual patients under supervision of a treating dentist.
+All patients were treated with a common custom-made oral appliance (SomnoDent, SomnoMed Ltd., Australia), implemented by an experienced dentist.
 Devices were initially set to 70% of the maximal mandibular protrusion from habitual bite.
 Patients were instructed to incrementally advance the protrusive level of the device until the maximum comfortable limit was reached (approximately 4-8 weeks), which was then confirmed by the treating dentist.
-A second in-laboratory polysomnography wearing the oral appliance was performed to determine response to therapy.
+A second in-laboratory polysomnography was performed to determine response to therapy.